[block id="currency-converter"] [block id="currency-converter"]

 Causes of psoriasis

-- One of the main causes is thought to be a problem with the immune system.
+• According to medical research, one of the main causes of psoriasis is thought to be a problem with the immune system.
 For some reason, the immune system mistakenly attacks healthy skin cells, which causes them to multiply too quickly.
 This results in the formation of the red, scaly patches that are characteristic of psoriasis.

 Symptoms of psoriasis